Revamp-HRMS/hrms-revamp-v1/README.md

    - HR personnel access the submitted appraisal forms and ensure the consistency and fairness of evaluations.
    - They can review ratings provided by managers and finalize the appraisal process.

-## Contributing:
-Contributions to the project are welcome.
-Fork the repository, make changes, and submit a pull request.
-Please adhere to the existing coding standards and guidelines.

-## Support:
-For inquiries or assistance regarding the Appraisal Portal, contact the project maintainer via the provided email address.

-## License:
-This project is licensed under the [License Name].
-Refer to the `LICENSE.md` file for detailed licensing information.

 ## Acknowledgments:
 We extend our gratitude to the Java Spring Boot community for their invaluable resources and support that contributed to the development of this project.